 Ever since the release of the initial draft solicitation of NIH’s $40B CIO-SP4 contract vehicle, NITAAC has provided punctuated updates about the development and release of the final solicitation.
-On May 3, 2021, NITAAC released its latest update announcing May 7, 2021, as the expected release date of the final solicitation.
+On December 15, 2021, NITAAC released the Amendment 0012 to the solicitation.
 We have summarized key information and CIO-SP4 updates below.

 The broad requirements of the RFP have remained the same, but many minor updates have been made throughout the past few months.
 There has been a significant reduction in the page limit of the technical proposal.
 Additionally, there will be a three-tiered review process consisting of a Self-scoring sheet, Go/No Go mandatory Criteria, and Full Technical and Business Review.
 At each review, the number of potential contract holders will shrink as offerors are evaluated and reviewed.